This information includes frequently asked questions about having a blood transfusion.

 What if I don’t want a blood transfusion?

-It is always your right to refuse a treatment your doctor thinks is best.
+It is always your right to refuse a treatment.
 However, keep in mind that doctors recommend a transfusion only when they think it is necessary.
 A large amount of blood is lost during some types of surgery.
 If this blood is not replaced, you can die.

 Some diseases and treatments can lower the number of red blood cells in your body, so you may not have enough cells carrying oxygen.
 Other conditions lower the number of platelets in your body, which puts you at high risk of bleeding.
 Any of these complications can be life-threatening.
 A blood transfusion can be life-saving.Back to top